North Macedonia, Macedonia until February 2019, officially the Republic of North Macedonia.

 Macedonian is the official language of Macedonia.
 It is also the most widely spoken language in the country.
 Macedonian is used widely in government administration, business, media, and the public life of the country.
 The language is written using the Cyrillic alphabet.
 Six other languages are officially recognized as the minority languages of the country Albanian, Turkish, Romani, Serbian, Bosnian, and Aromanian.
 Several foreign languages like English, German, French, and Serbo-Croatian are spoken in Macedonia.
 English is more popular among the Macedonian youth and is growing in popularity in the country.
 English classes are offered in the educational institutions of the nation.
 German and Serbo-Croatian are also spoken by the younger generation of the country.
 A large section of the Macedonian society also has knowledge of French, German, Serbo-Croatian, and Russian.

 Eastern Orthodox Christianity is the majority faith of North Macedonia, making up 65% of the population, the vast majority of whom belong to the Macedonian Orthodox Church.

 Various other Christian denominations account for 0.4% of the population.

 Muslims form 33.3% of the population.
-North Macedonia has the fifth-highest proportion of Muslims in Europe, after those of Kosovo, Turkey, Albania, and Bosnia and Herzegovina.
+North Macedonia has the fifth-highest proportion of Muslims in Europe, after those in Kosovo, Turkey, Albania, and Bosnia and Herzegovina.

-The remaining 1.4% was determined to be "unaffiliated" by a 2010 Pew Research estimation.
-There is also a small Protestant community.
+The remaining 1.4% are "unaffiliated" by a 2010 Pew Research estimation.
+There is also a tiny Protestant community

 Macedonian denar (MKD).